Going to the Dentist: Germany vs. the US

-Main differences at the dentist: US vs. Germany
+Main differences at the dentist: the US vs. Germany

 1. difference Dentist Us vs. Germany: Making an appointment